 chmod +x /tmp/cramfs-usr/sbin/dmidecode

-9. Again from the within the /tftpboot/images/centos6/ramdisk-kvm/initrd.unpacked directory umount the usr.cramfs image and delete it.
+9. Again, from within the /tftpboot/images/centos6/ramdisk-kvm/initrd.unpacked directory umount the usr.cramfs image and delete it:

 rm -rf usr.cramfs